-The City will soon resurface Church Street from Gloucester Street to Park Road to Spring of 2021.
+The City has postponed the resurfacing of Church Street from Gloucester Street to Park Road to Spring of 2021.
 The goal of the project is to bring the road, curb and sidewalk to a state of good repair.
 Crews will also remove old streetcar tracks under the road surface.
-The work is part of the Council-approved 2020 Capital Works Program to renew aging city roads and sidewalks.
+The work is part of the Council-approved Capital Works Program to renew aging city roads and sidewalks.

-Work is tentatively scheduled to Start Sept.
+Work was scheduled to Start Sept.
 21 and take at least three months; however the start has been delayed until next spring.

 The YongeTOmorrow study is progressing, with the next public consultation scheduled for Wednesday, Sept 16.
 This phase of the study focusses on the redesign of Yonge from Queen Street to College / Carlton, and will influence future plans for Yonge north of College/Carlton.
 The recommended plan for Yonge Street will: